mannyray/mannyray.github.io/website_build/_posts/2021-11-05-detecting-coins-with-tensorflow.md

 The repository for the code can be found [here](https://github.com/mannyray/machineLearningStarter).
 The repository is meant to provide a series of scripts and instructions on how to get started with Tensorflow tflite models on the Android.

-I finally get to include the buzzwords "machine learning" in my blog.
-Woohoo!